wahibhanii/jepretgram/README.md

 ### Page
   - regular signup using email
   - regular login
-  - timeline: only shows post from yourserlf and people you follow
+  - timeline: only shows post from yourself and people you follow
   - explore:
     - posts: see all posts
     - users: see all users